Biography

 Courses Taught

-My teaching experiences include instructing student and resident learners on clinical skills in the context of my own practice, guiding graduate and doctoral students through successful completion of theses, providing guest lectures for graduate-level courses, leading the second and third year family medicine community health rotation for family medicine residents, co-developing and teaching methodological short courses on patient and stakeholder engagement and qualitative health experiences research, and co-developing a medical school course on patient experiences with findings published in Academic Medicine.
+My teaching experiences include instructing student and resident learners on clinical skills in the context of my own practice, guiding graduate and doctoral students through successful completion of theses, providing guest lectures for graduate-level courses, leading the second and third year family medicine community health rotation for family medicine residents, co-developing and teaching methodological short courses on patient and stakeholder engagement and qualitative health experiences research, and co-developing medical school and resident curriculum that centers patient experiences.
 A particular area of emphasis has been on the development of scholarly skills in individuals ranging from students to early career faculty, both through individual and group mentoring sessions.
 Nationally, I led the development of an online webinar curriculum on scholarship for the Society of Teachers of Family Medicine Foundation's New Faculty Scholars Program.

-The above teaching activities have resulted in published articles, conference presentatons, toolkits, and successful pilot funding proposals.
+The above teaching activities have resulted in several published articles, conference presentations, toolkits, and successful funding proposals.

 Research and Scholarship